JasperNg/GenshinFanartBot/README.md

-A Discord Bot that send Genshin Fanart.
-It can send daily fanart as well as random, recent or specific fanart via search.
+A Discord Bot that sends Genshin Fanart from Danbooru.
+The bot can send daily fanart,

 ### Steps to use:
 1. Set up an Anaconda environment on Windows 10 with the requirements.